-Demystifying BMI as a Tool in Healthcare and Litigation Matters; a 3-Part Series
+Part 2: Demystifying BMI as a Tool in Healthcare and Litigation Matters; a 3-Part Series

 Part 2: Limitations surrounding use of current BMI measurements and their impact in litigation.

-In Part 1 of this series, we discussed the origin of Body Mass Index (BMI) and how a quotient developed in the mid-1800s to determine the “ideal” body size has persisted into present day medicine despite its proven faults.
-In Part 2, we will discuss more of the limitations of BMI in current medicine as well as some of the associated medical risks and disease states associated with obesity.
+In part 1 of this series, we discussed the origin of Body Mass Index (BMI) and how a quotient developed in the mid-1800s to determine the “ideal” body size has persisted into present day medicine despite its proven faults.
+In part 2, we will discuss more of the limitations of BMI in current medicine as well as some of the associated medical risks and disease states associated with obesity.

 BMI can indicate the relative amount of body fat on an individual’s frame but does not directly calculate body fat percentage.
 BMI tends to overestimate body fat in those with a lean body mass (eg, athletes or bodybuilders) and underestimates excess body fat in those with an increased body mass.
 Take for example, basketball player Michael Jordan.
 When he was in his prime in the late 1980s to early 1990s, his BMI was 27-29, classifying him as overweight, yet his waist size was less than 30 inches.
 [1] As discussed, BMI does not measure body fat directly, but BMI is moderately correlated with more direct measures of body fat obtained from skinfold thickness measurements, bioelectrical impedance, underwater weighing, dual energy x-ray absorptiometry (DXA) and other methods.
 Furthermore, BMI appears to be strongly correlated with various adverse health outcomes consistent with these more direct measures of body fatness according to the Centers for Disease Control and Prevention (CDC).
 [2]